foundling/scaffold/README.md

 # Superdir

 Superdir is a command-line tool for Linux, BSD, and OSX that generates a directory tree from a reasonable, consistently-indented flat file representation.
+It is MIT-licensed.

 ## Installation: